-- A. Definitions for participating and supporting faculty (AACSB Standard 3, page 27): - "A participating faculty member actively and deeply engages in the activities of the school in matters beyond direct teaching responsibilities."

-- "A supporting faculty member does not normally participate in the intellectual or operational life of the school beyond the direct performance of teaching responsibilities." - B. Normally, participating faculty deliver at least 75 percent of the teaching within the college, and at least 60 percent of the teaching in each discipline, academic program, location, and delivery mode. - 1.
-All faculty (regular or fixed-term) qualify as participating faculty if they normally perform at least four of the following activities over the last five years: - Engage in academic advising - Engage in research activities - Serve on a department, college, or university committee - Direct extracurricular activities - Participate in professional development activities - Develop or revise a course or curriculum - Engage in programmatic student learning assessment - Actively help the college or university develop and maintain external relationships with employers or other key stakeholders - Represent the department or college at recruiting or other external events - Mentor students - Coordinate internships - 2.
+- A. Definitions for participating and supporting faculty (AACSB Standard 3, page 27): - "A participating faculty member actively and deeply engages in the activities of the school in matters beyond direct teaching responsibilities." - "A supporting faculty member does not normally participate in the intellectual or operational life of the school beyond the direct performance of teaching responsibilities." - B. Normally, participating faculty deliver at least 75 percent of the teaching within the college, and at least 60 percent of the teaching in each discipline, academic program, location, and delivery mode. - 1.
+All faculty (regular or fixed-term) qualify as participating faculty if they normally perform at least four of the following activities over the last five years: - Engage in academic advising - Engage in research activities - Actively serve on a department, college, or university committee - Direct extracurricular activities - Participate in professional development activities - Develop or revise a course or curriculum - Engage in programmatic student learning assessment and/or "closing the loop" activities. - Actively help the college or university develop and maintain external relationships with employers or other key stakeholders - Represent the department or college at recruiting or other external events - Mentor students - Coordinate internships - 2.
 Faculty will also be considered participating faculty if they are formally assigned any one of the above duties and those duties take up a significant amount of the faculty member's time.
-For example, a faculty member is considered participating if they are the exclusive academic advisor for a major or program, an internship coordinator for a program or department, or a program director. - 3.
-Regular and fixed-term faculty must document their faculty sufficiency activities in Faculty Success (formerly Digital Measures/OFIS).
+For example, a faculty member is considered participating if they are the exclusive academic advisor for a major or program, an internship coordinator for a program or department, or a program director. - Regular and fixed-term faculty must document their faculty sufficiency (i.e., participating) activities in Watermark's Faculty Success (formerly Digital Measures/OFIS).
+This needs to be done annually by the end of the spring semester.